Clock ident: Asia

 In the Philippines, the networks of Broadcast City (BBC-2/City2, RPN-9/New Vision 9 and IBC-13/Islands TV 13) aired clock idents during advertisement breaks from 1970s/early-1980s until 1986 (BBC-2/City2) and mid-1990s (RPN-9/New Vision 9 and IBC-13/Islands TV 13).
 ABS-CBN-2, MBS-4/PTV-4/NBN-4, ABC-5/TV5, GMA-7 and SBN-21 doesn't broadcast clock idents.
 Since mid-2010s, GMA Network began using clock idents at every hour or at every beginning of its programs which appeared for at least one minute and disappeared afterwards and also, it has a style of red rectangular box and white Seven-segment display numbers as a digital clock which is placed either on lower-left or lower-right portion of their screen and on 2022, they used Arial font numbers for that.
-Also, PTV has clock idents during all of its programs since early 2010s located at the lower-left portion of their screen.
+Also, PTV and IBC has clock idents during all of its programs since early 2010s and January 2025 located at the lower-left portion of their screen.

 In Singapore, Mediacorp broadcast clocks before their news programs.
 From 1 June 1980, such clocks were sponsored.

 In Thailand, Channel 3 used to air an analogue clock ident before their news programs in 1986–1995 after Channel 3 cancelled their joint news program with Channel 9, and in sign-off sequences before it became 24 hours in 2002, but while TV3 had temporary closedowns in May 2010, TV3 did not use clock idents.
 Between the 1990s and 2009, Channel 3 aired digital clock video counting up to 8 am and 6 pm for the national anthem.
 Currently, clocks incorporated to Hourly News Updates on both Channel 3 (Channel 3 HD, Flash News) and Channel 3 SD (News 28).
 Channel 7 used clock idents in the 1990s, and again between January and February 2010 before becoming 24 hours broadcasting on 1 March 2010.
 Channel 11 used digital clock idents in sign-ons before becoming 24-hour broadcasting on 1 April 2008.
 Thai PBS used clock idents in 2016 Before Breakfast Program.
 Channel 5 and Modernine TV are not known to use clock idents.
 Voice TV using digital clock counting down for 5 seconds before morning edition of Voice News that replaced Wake Up Thailand in 2014.

 In Vietnam, VTV and HTV broadcast clocks at sign-on.
 On VTV, digital clocks are broadcast for 3 seconds before the main news program.
 But Hanoi Television have broadcast a clock ident sign on 5:30 am since 1997.
 THVL broadcast clocks at sign on until 2012.